 Going back to the same example, can you expect a strategy that is built to trade forex (and thus by extension, currency futures) be able to give you the same results when trading equity index futures?

 Obviously not!
 Still, many traders end up making the mistake and apply a trading strategy without thinking on whether the strategy makes any logical sense or not.

-Trading Futures with Renko – Start with Renko Box Size
+Trading Futures with Renko – Start with the renko box size

-The first step in determining the right box size is to understand the minimum tick and the tick size.
+The first step in determining the right renko box size to use in futures trading is to understand the minimum tick and the tick value.

-As you can see, using the same yard stick for S&P500 and the Dow futures doesn’t make any logical sense and it certainly doesn’t make any sense when you apply the same yard stick to different markets as varied as equity index and commodities for example.
+As you can see, using the same yard stick for S&P500 and the Dow futures doesn’t make any logical sense.
+Furthermore it certainly doesn’t make any sense when you apply the same yard stick to different markets as varied as equity index and commodities for example.

 You can read this example about Emini S&P500 Futures Renko chart and how the box size was selected based on the tick size and the tick value.

 Risk management plays a role in Futures trading with renko chart